verum-visu-toolkit/verum-visu/README.md

 TODO: publish the packages
 (the tools and Visualizer parts should reference the appropriate file formats directly)
+TODO: create vvfmsfile (binary format for fms)
-TODO: create vvfmsfile and impl it in vvrenderer
+TODO: create vvrndfile (binary format for rnd) and impl it in vvrenderer

 TODO: put my personal visualizer process in a public repo

+TODO? analyzer: add volume (in dB) of chunk to each analysis frame

 in this file, also write more about the ideas of the project -